Chichibu, Saitama: Demographics

 Per Japanese census data, the population of Chichibu has decreased gradually over the past 60 years.

 History

+Japanese archaeologists identified the remains of what may be the world's oldest artificial structure located on a hillside in Chichibu.
+This discovery offers new perspectives on early architectural practices in Asia.
+The shelter is believed to have been constructed by Homo erectus, an early human ancestor known for the use of stone tools.
+According to a report published in New Scientist, the archaeological site has been dated to approximately 500,000 years ago.
+The structure consists of ten post holes forming two irregular pentagons, suggesting the former existence of two distinct huts.
+In addition to the ground markings, thirty stone tools were found scattered across the vicinity.
+Prior to this find, the oldest known remains of a human-made structure were those identified at Terra Amata in France.
+Those French archaeological remains date back to a period between 200,000 and 400,000 years ago, making the Chichibu discovery significantly older.

 Chichibu was incorporated as a city on April 1, 1950, although Chichibu Province had already existed since before the Nara period and the region has developed many local traditions.
 Chichibu Province was incorporated into Musashi Province in the 7th century AD.
 During premodern times, the town developed as a marketplace of the district as well as the town around Chichibu Shrine.
 The city's older name, Ōmiya ("big shrine"), was derived from the shrine.
 Since its incorporation in 1950, the area of the city has grown through a series of mergers, the most recent in 2005.